-A recent paper published in the journal Frontiers In Psychology said it best: COVID-19 caused many people to experience grief over the loss of their normal routines, and in some cases, these feelings snowballed into a loss of meaning in life.”
+A recent paper published in the journal Frontiers In Psychology said it best: COVID-19 “caused many people to experience grief over the loss of their normal routines, and in some cases, these feelings snowballed into a loss of meaning in life.”

 Life crafting probably isn’t breaking news to you because you’re ambitious, driven, and an achiever.
 You’ve accomplished big things in the past.

 We know that the SMART-est goal in the world means nothing without action.
 But there’s another variable that often gets overlooked, and that is how our brains are wired to both welcome and resist change.

 Why You're So Goals-Obsessed

-From Tony Robbins seminar commercials to Oprah Winfrey on the airwaves to Werner Erhard’s EST, self-actualization soon became part of our lives, and millennials soon calibrated their ambitions from the belief system that you can be, do, or have anything you want in life.
+From Tony Robbins' seminar commercials, to Oprah Winfrey on the airwaves, to Werner Erhard’s EST, self-actualization soon became part of our lives.
+Millennials soon calibrated their ambitions from the belief system that you can be, do, or have anything you want in life.

 You become attached to how the path toward your goal will play out, and when obstacles rear their ugly heads, you feel resistant to sticking to it.
 Two decades before he wrote Thinking, Fast And Slow, psychologist Daniel Kahneman was serving us research on The Endowment Effect, which says we’re more hesitant to give something up when we feel it belongs to us.

 This Is Your Brain On Goals

 This is probably why we’re able to power through in a race or a project once we see light at the end of the tunnel.
-Dopamine bookends the goal-achieving experience, and its absence during the middle phase – which is where you take all the life-changing action—leaves you less motivated from the jump.
+Dopamine bookends the goal-achieving experience, and its absence during the middle phase—the part where you take all the life-changing action—leaves you less motivated when you're in the dip.

-How To Maximize Your Chances Of Success
+How to Maximize Your Chances of Success

-Warp-speed progress is the norm these days, but if we’ve learned anything from that wild data set on The Biggest Loser contestants’ post-show weight gain, it’s that extreme transformations rarely keep for the long term.
+Warp-speed progress is the norm these days, but if we’ve learned anything from that wild data set on “The Biggest Loser” contestants’ post-show weight gain, it’s that extreme transformations rarely keep for the long term.

 Mainstream productivity advice to “Cut big tasks down into bite-sized ones” is actually a double-edged sword.
 If your week-to-week behavior is all goalposts and no practice, you’ll have to keep leaning on willpower to make it all work.

-Put yourself on the hook
+Put Yourself on the Hook

-If you’re smart, ambitious, and excited, you’re probably capable of accomplishing big things all by yourself.
-That doesn’t mean you should.
-Check your ego at the door and seek out containers that keep you inspired and accountable; as the Pygmalion Effect notes, the expectations others have of how we show up can influence our end behavior.
+Build in public.
+Check your ego at the door and seek out containers that keep you inspired and accountable.
+As the Pygmalion Effect notes, the expectations others have of how we show up can influence our end behavior.

 Hustle culture has left us with more stars in our eyes than ever before.
 But if we’re not careful, our goals can devolve into unrealized fantasies and leave us feeling blasé about change.

-Thanks for reading. 🙏🏼
+Thanks For Reading 🙏🏼

 Keep up the momentum with one or more of these next steps: